 When companies want to compensate employees beyond salaries and bonuses, they often grant incentives like stock options and restricted shares.
-Stock options give employees the right to buy the company's stock at a preset strike price.
-The value of a stock option is the current price of the stock less the option strike price.
-Restricted shares are shares of the company stock that vest to an employee over time.
-They are restricted in the sense that an employee cannot sell them until the shares vest.
+Stock options give employees the right to buy the company's stock at a pre-set strike price.
+The value of a stock option is the current price of the stock minus the option strike price.
+Restricted shares are shares of the company stock that vest, or become available, to an employee over time; they are restricted in the sense that an employee cannot sell them until the shares vest.

 Taxes on Stock Options

 Stock options provide the possibility of a big payoff if the stock price soars.
 For instance, a stock option with a strike price of $10 is worthless as long as the stock price is $10 or less, but should the stock price zoom up to $50, then each stock option would be worth $40 a share.
 The number of shares represented by the option determines the employee’s ultimate gain.
 If management sets each option to convert into 100 shares, then in this example each option would be worth $4,000.

 Stock options granted to employees are termed statutory by the IRS, meaning they're granted special privileges under tax law.
 This means employees only owe taxes when they sell the stock received after the options are exercised.
 Receiving or exercising statutory options does not create a taxable event, only the subsequent stock sale triggers a liability.

 If an employee owned the options for at least two years or held the shares for at least 12 months following the option exercise, the profit is subject to favorable long-term capital gains treatment.
 Shorter holding periods will result in ordinary income, taxed at the normal marginal rate.
 Stock options are risky – if the underlying stock never pierces the strike price, the options remain worthless.

 Restricted shares have, when vested, the same value as normal shares trading on the stock market.
 Restricted stock is sometimes also called letter stock.
 Restricted shares cost employees nothing, and receiving them is not a taxable event.